skuplax/rodrigo_radio/README.md

 - Re-run OAuth setup: `python3 ~/rodrigo_radio/scripts/spotify_oauth_setup.py`
 - Or re-run the install script and choose to set up Spotify when prompted
 - Check that redirect URI matches in Spotify app settings: `http://127.0.0.1:8888/callback`

+**If refresh token expires:**
+- The player will show a clear error message with instructions
+- Re-run OAuth setup: `python3 ~/rodrigo_radio/scripts/spotify_oauth_setup.py`
+- To prevent expiration, ensure the player runs regularly or set up the cron job (see Token Refresh section above)

 **If device not found:**
 - Make sure raspotify is running and visible in Spotify app